Budapest is among the most exquisite cities in Europe and itโ€™s a market I know well, having invested in real estate here for several years.

 Hungary has had a spectacular run on the economic front

 In 2010, the opposition led by Victor Orban came to power.
 He was elected on a free-market and populist platform.
-He has a notoriously bad reputation in international circles and in the Western press for his anti-immigration stance, but he enacted economic reforms into place that boosted the economy.
+Orban suffers a notoriously bad reputation in international circles and in the Western press for his anti-immigration stance, but he did enact economic reforms that boosted the economy.

 On the back of economic reforms and (free) money from European Union cohesion funds, Hungary boomed between 2014 and 2019 and became one of the top-performing economies in Europe.
 Its real GDP growth was almost 5% in both 2018 and 2019, which is reminiscent of booming South East Asian economies.
-Since Covid and the Ukraine war, Hungary, along with the rest of Europe, has been stagnating.
+Since Covid and the Ukraine war, Hungary, along with much of Europe, has been stagnating, though it is doing better than most of its neighbours.

 The European Union (EU) Played a Large Role